NEW!! US Women’s History Series 1: From Puritans to Pioneers$75

 DISCUSSION: There are weekly discussions about the lesson plan with the instructor.
 We also offer an “open talk” forum where students can have fun getting to know their classmates!

-ASSIGNMENTS: Material is the same for both levels, it’s the depth of the assignments that is the main difference.
-Most weeks, students get to choose from a list of exciting and fun hands on projects to let them really dig deep into topics in the lesson plan that interest them the most!
+ASSIGNMENTS: Most weeks, students get to choose from a list of exciting and fun hands on projects to let them really dig deep into topics in the lesson plan that interest them the most!
 The goal is to allow students to explore the topic while allowing their creativity to flow.
 We encourage out of the box thinking!
 Generally projects can be submitted in any format of the student’s choosing…written, presentation, poster, stop motion animation, minecraft, song, skit…we’ve seen it all!!
 Check out our facebook page for examples of student projects.
 All students receive instructor feedback on submitted work.

 QUIZZES: Online quizzes are available each week as a tool for students to see how well they understand the material.
 Format is generally multiple choice, matching, true/false, and fill in the blank.